 CosineSimilaritiesScala function added to MLlib can be run in the Spark environment.

 Mahout.
-If you want to get access to more libraries to either complement or replace some MLlib algorithm, you can install Mahout on your Dataproc master node either by using
+If you want to get access to more libraries to either complement or replace some MLlib algorithm, you can install Mahout on your Dataproc controller (master) node either by using

 sshto connect to the instance or by using an initialization action: